nilszeilon/ember/README.md

 **A modern, web-based team communication platform built with Phoenix LiveView**

-Ember is an open-source alternative mainstream chat apps like slack or discord.
+Ember is an open-source alternative to mainstream chat apps like slack or discord.

+For a live demo visit [emberchat.org](https://emberchat.org)

 ## Features
 - [x] chat with rooms and threads
-- [x] search for messages
+- [x] fast search
 - [x] emoji's & reactions
+- [x] keyboard shortcuts with vim motions
+- [x] guides to deploy at DEPLOY.md
 - [x] pin messages
-- [x] keyboard shortcuts with vim motions
+- [x] threads

 ## TODO
 - [ ] read messages state / jump to new